boschglobal/spdx-examples/operations/README.md

 # SPDX Business Operations Profile Usage Examples
+The Operations Profile defines fields for describing the business context of the software that cannot (or not yet) be directly extracted from the source repository.
+Therefore additional examples are helpful to understand the opportunities that are unlocked with the Business Operations Profile.

 This repository includes demonstrations of SPDX documents for various simplified theoretic examples of business operations.
 By using the examples, the coverage of the provided classes and properties shall be evaluated.